 Capture your market without destroying it

-The goal of your business is to capture the target market.
-But since the market is essential for your own survival and prosperity, this must be achieved in a manner that does not destroy it in the process.
-This may involve identifying sectors of the market where demand is high and supply is low, or by using a subtle approach that will not draw a response from your competitors.
-What should be avoided at all costs is a price-war, which will provoke a swift and aggressive response from competitors, leaving the market drained of profits.
+The market is essential for your own business survival and prosperity, but capturing it must be achieved carefully.
+A key strategy involves identifying sectors of the market where demand is high and supply is low.
+But price-wars should be avoided as they will provoke a swift and aggressive response from competitors, leaving the market drained of profits.

 Effective leadership can maximise the potential of your employees

-It takes a special kind of leader to implement the strategic concepts proposed by Sun Tzu.
 An effective business leader should be wise, courageous, and fair when administering discipline.
-Leaders must also sacrifice their own personal needs for those of their troops.
+Leaders must also sacrifice their own personal needs for those of their group.
 Successfully implementing Sun Tzu’s philosophy in the modern business arena is not easy, but if you possess the leadership traits necessary for doing so, then it’s likely that success will be forthcoming.